Click to start searching

 3. Single set of rules to help ensure ethical fundraising practice

 In February 2023, Commonwealth, state and territory governments agreed to a set of nationally consistent fundraising principles to support ethical charitable fundraising practice.
-State and territory governments will each release a plan to implement these changes by July 2023.
+State and territory governments have or will each release a plan to implement these changes.
+Not all states and territories have fully implemented the principles, so there is not yet a nationally consistent fundraising regime and differences in fundraising rules across jurisdictions remain.
 For more information, see our webpage on the National Fundraising Principles

 For information on authority (licence) to fundraise in each state and territory, see our resources below